-Congress will have a clear role in considering U.S. funding for the disablement and decommissioning of North Korea's nuclear facilities, as well as other inducements for cooperation as agreed in the Six Party talks.
-U.S. assistance to nuclear disablement activities at Yongbyon is funded through the State Department's Nonproliferation and Disarmament Fund (NDF).
-The State Department is paying the North Korean government for the labor costs of disablement activities, and also paying for related equipment and fuel.
-Approximately \$20 million has been approved for this purpose to date.
+Congress will have a clear role in considering U.S. funding for any future dismantlement of North Korea's nuclear facilities, as well as other inducements for cooperation as agreed in the Six Party talks.
+U.S. assistance to nuclear disablement activities at Yongbyon was funded through the State Department's Nonproliferation and Disarmament Fund (NDF).
+The State Department paid the North Korean government for the labor costs of disablement activities, and also paying for related equipment and fuel.
+Approximately \$20 million had been approved for this purpose.
 NDF funds may be used "notwithstanding any other provision of law" and therefore may be used to pay North Korea.
 DOE's National Nuclear Security Administration (NNSA) has been contributing its personnel as technical advisors to the U.S. Six-Party delegation and as technical teams on the ground at Yongbyon overseeing disablement measures.
-NNSA has estimated it has spent approximately \$15 million in support of Phase Two (Yongbyon disablement) implementation.
-Congress has also provided funding for energy assistance to North Korea under the Six Party Talks through the State Department's Economic Support Fund.
+NNSA has estimated it has spent approximately \$15 million in support of Phase Two (Yongbyon disablement) implementation.123